 Another notable thing is that Longboat Key is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

 In addition, Longboat Key is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 Longboat Key’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Longboat Key is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Longboat Key home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Longboat Key residents report their race to be White, followed by Asian.
 Important ancestries of people in Longboat Key include English, Irish, Italian, and Russian.

 The most common language spoken in Longboat Key is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.